anebz/cloud/Accreditations/aws_solutions_associate.md

 * Amazon Machine Image (AMI) provides the info required to launch an instance
 * Instance metadata: instance ID, public keys, public IP address
 * Multi-AZ uses synchronous replication ensuring almost no RPO (recovery point objective).
-Read replicas take longer To monitor custom metrics, you must install the CloudWatch agent on the instance
+Read replicas take longer
+* To monitor custom metrics, you must install the CloudWatch agent on the instance
 * Billing
-  * On-demand: billed only when it's running. not when pending or stopping
+  * On-demand: billed only when it's running or stopping, not when pending
   * Spot: not billed if instance is in stopping state
   * Reserved instance: billed until end of the term even if it's terminated
 * There is a vCPU-based on-demand instance limit per region, if you want more you can submit the limit increase form to AWS and retry the failed requests once approved